fabi-lindl/xr-multi-agent-communication/ros/README.md

 - port = 7000

 ### How to run the code inside a provided docker container?
-Execute all points from the above title "*How to run the code on your machine in a colcon workspace?*", except the last two (workspace build and package installation).
+Execute all points from the above section "*How to run the code on your machine in a colcon workspace?*", except the last two (building the workspace and package installation).

 ##### Building the docker images
-- Navigate into the *ros* dir of this repository and run one or more of the following commands to build the docker images according to your needs:
+- Navigate to the *ros* directory of this repository and run one or more of the following commands to build the docker images according to your needs:
   - docker dev image (runs the rosrouter and rosagent packages):
     ```
     docker build -t xr-ros:dev -f ./docker/dev/Dockerfile .